 URGENT NEWS FROM THE NORTH POLE!!!!The Freeland Fire Department just got news from our inside person at the North Pole that Santa Claus is coming to town today and has asked the Fire Department to escort him around town to check in all the boys and girls.Mrs.
 Claus has asked us to keep Santa healthy...

-136 Utility responded to a report of wires down in the 500 block of Cedar Street.
-Upon arrival it was determined to be a cable wire and the wire was secured and cable company notified.
+136 Engine responded to an automatic fire alarm at the Freeland Elderly Apartments in the 200 block of Centre Street.
+Upon arrival it was determined to be a cooking incident and no fire.